 Once you have settled on board we will discuss the suggested itinerary.
 The final route will depend upon your desires, input and weather constraints.
 Please remember that you will always be at liberty to make changes while on route.
 Should you request to be at a Marina during your charter stay, the marina dockage and utilities charges will be at your own expense.
 The Captain will ask you for a credit card to proceed with the booking formalities.

 Check out a sample itinerary in our EXPERIENCE page.

 Passports are required.
 Depending on your nationality you may also need a Visa.
-Due to the current Covid-19 situation, you might also have to present quick antigen test certificates.
-Please check with your crew to make sure you have the most recent information as these protocols are changing frequently.
+Please check with your crew to make sure you have the most recent information as travel protocols are changing frequently.
 Please consult your travel specialist and take the necessary precautions.

 Unless you wish to use your own snorkeling gear there is no need to pack these as they are provided on the boat along with towels.
 Please use fabric roll-up suitcases/bags because they stow easily and thereby free your cabin space.
 Please remember that we have very limited alternative stowage space for your bags.

 The yacht is equipped with an assortment of masks, snorkels and fins that are properly cleaned and disinfected before each charter.
 If you happen to own a mask it is wise for you to bring it along.
 This applies especially to scuba divers.

 Should anyone want to fish, a fishing license is required and can be obtained before your arrival.
 Please let the Captain know and he will take care of the details.
 A small charge of $45 p/p applies.
 You can either add this to your final charter rate payment or pay it in cash to the Captain upon arrival.

 For more details on all the fun water activities you will enjoy on board Alizé please visit our PLAY TIME page.